rgaliull/awg-openwrt/README.md

 AmneziaWG for NanoPI r5s

-respect to ItDog and Slava-Shchipunov
+respect to ItDog and yury-sannikov